 This type of flour has higher protein content compared to traditional, all-purpose flour and provides an earthy and nutty flavor too.

-It is usually milled from hard red winter wheat, and it boasts a finely ground texture that gives baked goods moisture, richness, and depth of flavor.
+It is usually milled from hard red winter wheat, and it has a finely ground texture that gives baked goods moisture, richness, and depth of flavor.

 4 - Mix All-Purpose Flour with Cornstarch